 While 90 percent of murderers are men, female murderers differ from men in motive, method, circumstance and victim, according to a new Swedish study.

 But lots of people think it will.
-A new article sheds light on where our beliefs about amnesia came from.
+Where did our beliefs about amnesia come from?

 A number of theories explain the phenomenon known as infantile amnesia.
 But there's more to it than that...

 Poetry can actually help you heal from traumatic situations.
 A poetry therapist explains how.

 So at least they have that.

 Imagine getting knocked in the head, but the CT scan and screenings turn up nothing, and the doc sends you home still hurting.
 A blood test could change that scenario.

 If you're watching someone embarrass themselves on TV, it might make you squirm or even change the channel.
 But hey, at least you're empathetic.